Why we need to restore MBR system image to GPT/UEFI?

-We all know that the system restore can help us to solve some unexpected problem, and we backed up the operating system as we did.
+We all know that the system restore can help us to solve some unexpected problems, and we backup the operating system just in case.
 But with the advanced OS, our files or images are bigger than before.
-Thus, the traditional MBR disk can’t adopt the requirements.
-Or, when we want to restore the old MBR system to another GPT computer, thus, we need to restore MBR system image to a larger one such as GPT/UEFI First, let’s see the basic knowledge about MBR, GPT, UEFI first.
+Thus, the traditional MBR disk can’t adapt to the requirements.
+Or, when we want to replace the old MBR computer with a new GPT computer, we may restore MBR image to GPT disk to enjoy the familiar working environment.
+First, let’s see the basic knowledge about MBR, GPT, and UEFI.

-GPT-GUID (Globally Unique Identifie) Partition Table, a new standard of disk partition table which can support more than 2 TB partition size, and it can build many partitions.
+- GPT-GUID (Globally Unique Identifier) Partition Table, a new standard of disk partition table which can support more than 2 TB partition size, and it can build many partitions.
 Compared with MBR, it can create larger volume and more primary partitions.

-As the advantages or disadvantages, we always convert MBR to GPT disk, and vise versa according to our demand.
+As the advantages or disadvantages, we always convert MBR to GPT disk, and vice versa according to our demand.

 For Windows 7, or the later operating system, the files are bigger than before.
 However, the MBR disk can only support up to 2TB partition size.
 So, what can we deal with the large volume files or image?

-Considering with the large partition size and the flexible partition management, restore MBR system image to GPT/UEFI can’t be a good idea anymore.
+Considering the large partition size and the flexible partition management, restoring MBR system image to GPT/UEFI can’t be a good idea anymore.

-Considering this operation is beyond Windows disk management, we can use the third party software like AOMEI Backupper to finish it, you can install it by the following download button.
-This software can make system restore easily and quickly and ensure system bootable after restoration.
+As this operation is beyond Windows disk management, we can use the third party software like AOMEI Backupper to finish it.
+You can download it using the following download button.
+This software can make system restore easily and quickly and ensure the system is bootable after restoration.

 Restore MBR system image to another GPT disk on the same PC